The Delicious Crescent

 Instructions

-• Freeze the mixture in your ice cream maker according to the manufacturer’s instructions.
-Add the pistachios in the end just when the ice cream is starting to set.
-Check note below about cream chunks.
+• Freeze the mixture in your ice cream maker according to the manufacturer's instructions.
+Add the pistachios in the end when the ice cream starts to set.
+Top with cream chunks (see note below).

 Notes

-1. Frozen Cream Pieces: Often Persian saffron ice cream has chunks of frozen cream in it.
+1. Frozen Cream Pieces (Optional): Persian saffron ice cream often has chunks of frozen cream in it.
 To make this, simply pour heavy cream in a thin layer over a flat plate that has been lined with parchment paper.
 Place the plate in the freezer and let the cream freeze until hard.
-Then break the cream crust into ½ inch pieces and add it along with the pistachios or just on top of scooped ice cream.
+Then break the cream crust into ½ inch pieces and add it along with the pistachios or on top of scooped ice cream.

-3. For easy no churn homemade ice cream, other variations and serving suggestions, scroll up the page to the blog post.
+3. For easy no-churn ice cream, scroll up the page to the blog post.
+Other variations below this recipe.

 Nutrition